Rezonality/zep/README.md

 Zep is built from simple interacting layers for simplicity.

 ### Text
 The text layer manages manipulation of text in a single buffer.
-At the bottom level, a gap buffer struture maintains the text information.
+At the bottom level, a gap buffer structure maintains the text information.
 The buffer layer is responsible for saving and loading text, and supporting simple search and navigation within the text.
 Much of the higher level mode code uses the buffer commands to move around inside the text.
 A GlyphIterator is used within the buffer in order to walk along it in UTF8 code-points.